Ace the Bat-Hound: Post-Crisis

-A version of Ace is seen in the cosmic realm of Limbo when the hero Animal Man takes a trip through it.
+The original Ace appears as a resident of Limbo in Animal Man and Final Crisis.

-A post-Crisis version of Ace was reintroduced in Batman #462 (June 1991) by the late Alan Grant and the late Norm Breyfogle, although he has been rarely seen in recent years.
-This version was originally a guide dog belonging to a blind Native American named Black Wolf, who called him "Dog".
-The dog assisted Batman in fighting men from Black Wolf's tribe---suspects in the murder of a collector of Native American material culture (1991 NAGPRA tie-in).
-Following Black Wolf's death, Batman adopted Dog, renaming him Ace.
+A post-Crisis version of Ace is reintroduced in Batman #462 (June 1991) by Alan Grant and Norm Breyfogle.
+This version is an English Mastiff and was originally a guide dog belonging to a blind Native American named Black Wolf, who simply called him "Dog".
+The dog assists Batman in fighting men from Black Wolf's tribe, who are suspects in the murder of a collector of Native American material culture.
+Following Black Wolf's death, Batman adopts Dog, renaming him Ace.

-He did not wear a mask, nor was he ever referred to as Bat-Hound, and has the appearance of an English Mastiff with a bat-shaped dark patch on his flank.
 Ace has at times helped Batman on cases and is depicted to be very affectionate towards his owner and vice versa.

-After Batman is disabled by the villain Bane, Azrael takes over the identity and ejects Ace, Nightwing, Robin and Harold Allnut from the Batcaves.
+After Batman has his back broken by Bane, Azrael takes over the identity during his recovery and ejects Ace, Nightwing, Robin, and Harold Allnut from the Batcave.
 Harold, a trusted confidante of Batman, takes in Ace; they live in a part of the caverns that Azrael is unfamiliar with.
-To keep busy, Ace enjoys playing with a robotic mouse built by Harold.

-Ace disappeared without explanation after the events of the No Man's Land storyline in the late 1990s.
-He cameos in Ambush Bug: Year None.

-A traditional Ace was seen in Final Crisis: Superman Beyond 3D.
-He is in Limbo with other "forgotten characters", such as Gunfire, Geist, Hardhat of the Demolition Team and Merryman of the Inferior Five.
-Merryman explains that everyone is here where no stories exist, because nobody is writing about them.
-Despite this, Superman and his allies work to rescue all the residents of Limbo, who then assist in the battle against the cosmic threat of Mandrakk.

-The original Ace appeared in a flashback scene in Batman Inc. #4, thus making the current canon status of the Post-Crisis Ace unclear.
-In this story, Ace is trying to play with Robin, who is fuming over Kathy Kane, a.k.a.
-Batwoman, and her influence on Batman.

 The New 52

 In Batman and Robin Vol. 1: Born to Kill, as part of The New 52 (a 2011 reboot of the DC Comics universe), Bruce is seen purchasing a black Great Dane from a kennel.
 He later gives this dog to his son, Damian, who names him Titus.
 Damian rejects the dog at first, but eventually bonds with him.
-Writer Peter Tomasi revealed that he thought about naming Damian's dog Ace, but "it was best not to drop [Ace] in at this point in the New 52".
+Writer Peter Tomasi revealed that he thought about naming Damian's dog Ace, but decided that "it was best not to drop [Ace] in at this point in the New 52".